64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

-- The various hats he's worn through 64 and Melee suggested he was male, but his tail made his sex official in Brawl.
-In Pokémon Diamond and Pearl and all Pokémon games since, female Pikachus have a heart-shaped dent in their tails that this Pikachu lacks.
+- The various hats he's worn through 64 and Melee suggested it was male, but his tail made his sex official in Brawl.
+In Pokémon Diamond and Pearl and all Pokémon games since, female Pikachu have a heart-shaped dent in their tails that this Pikachu lacks.
 He's always been heavily influenced by Ash's Pikachu, which is also male.

-- Tail Slap: One of his notable means of attack aside from head bashes.
+- Tail Slap: One of its notable means of attack aside from head bashes.

-- Use Your Head: As his standard combo, his forward aerial, his down aerial, and his Side Special, Skull Bash.
+- Use Your Head: As its standard combo, its forward aerial, its down aerial, and its Side Special, Skull Bash.

-- Victory Is Boring: In one of his victory animations, he doesn't bother to celebrate his own accomplishment in winning and instead, he falls asleep.
+- Victory Is Boring: In one of its victory animations, it doesn't bother to celebrate its own accomplishment in winning and instead, it falls asleep.

 - Wall Jump: Can do this from Brawl onwards, a transfer from Pichu.
 And even when Pichu comes back in Ultimate, Pikachu is still able to do it.

-- Wing Ding Eyes: In 3DS/Wii U and Ultimate, Pikachu's eyes become spirals if he gets stunned, just like when a Pokémon is knocked out in the anime.
+- Wing Ding Eyes: In 3DS/Wii U and Ultimate, Pikachu's eyes become spirals if it gets stunned, just like when a Pokémon is knocked out in the anime.

-- Yellow Lightning, Blue Lightning: He has both blue and yellow electric attacks.
-His Thunder Jolt and Final Smash are colored dark blue while his down special Thunder is yellow.
+- Yellow Lightning, Blue Lightning: It has both blue and yellow electric attacks.
+Its Thunder Jolt and Final Smash are colored dark blue while its down special Thunder is yellow.